Bumblebee202111/doubean-public/README.md

 * Widgets
 * Reuse more existing Douban preferences to make requests more consistent in the two apps
 * Independent login (hopeless)
-* Statueses (in maintanence state now, only when requested)
+* Statuses (in maintenance state now, only when requested)
   * More card types
   * Pagination
 * Test